dafny-lang/dafny/docs/_includes/Statements.md

    "}
 ````

-Loops may also need _loop specifications_ (``LoopSpec`` in the grammar) in order for Dafny to prove that
+Loops need _loop specifications_ (``LoopSpec`` in the grammar) in order for Dafny to prove that
 they obey expected behavior.
+In some cases Dafny can infer the loop specifications by analyzing the code,
+so the loop specifications need not always be explicit.
-These are described in the [section on Loop Specifications](#sec-loop-specification).
+These specifications are described in the [section on Loop Specifications](#sec-loop-specification).

 The `while` statement is Dafny's only loop statement.
 It has two general
 forms.